rails/rails/guides/source/engines.md

 ### Generating a comments resource

-Now that the engine has the ability to create new blog posts, it only makes sense to add commenting functionality as well.
+Now that the engine can to create new blog posts, it only makes sense to add commenting functionality as well.
 To do get this, you'll need to generate a comment model, a comment controller and then modify the posts scaffold to display comments and allow people to create new ones.

 Run the model generator and tell it to generate a `Comment` model, with the related table having two columns: a `post_id` integer and `text` text column.